PrometheanDissident/prometheandissident.github.io/pages/economics.md

 <img src="https://substackcdn.com/image/fetch/w_1456,c_limit,f_webp,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2Fe6d871e7-a8c9-4124-9466-1000c5268c3d_3900x3600.png" alt="Rich Country, Poor Country" width="500">

 But if growth is so important, how can we achieve it?
 As shown in the previous sections, a centrally planned economy fails to deliver economic growth, while relatively freer markets tend to.
-But this doesn't explain how growth can be maximized _within_ a capitalist economy, only that capitalism is the paradigm within which we can maximize growth.
+But this doesn't explain how growth can be maximized _within_ a capitalist economy, only that capitalism is the best paradigm within which we can maximize growth.
+Accumulation of capital and labor, while important to economic growth, can only increase linearly, and often struggle to generate increasing returns to scale on their own.
+Therefore, they cannot by themselves achieve high levels of economic growth.
+Rather, as history has consistently shown, and research has empirically demonstrated, technological progress is the main driver of long-run growth<ref>https://www.stlouisfed.org/on-the-economy/2015/june/what-drives-long-run-economic-growth</ref>.
+Therefore, the most important political instruments to maximizing economic growth in the long-run are those which maximize innovation and technology.

 ### Maximizing Innovation and Technology